SMARTHON/smarthon-docs-zh_TW/docs/smartcity/case06.md

 <HR>

 <span id="subtitle">What is Thingspeak?</span><P>
-ThingSpeak™ is an IoT analytics platform service which provides instant visualizations of data posted by your devices to ThingSpeak.
+ThingSpeak is an IoT analytics platform service which provides instant visualizations of data posted by your devices to ThingSpeak.
 In this case, we will use this platform to update our data to plot instant graphs. <BR><P>

 <span id="subtitle">Weather station operation</span><P>
 Collecting temperature, humidity and raindrop consistently and uploading the data by using Thingspeak.
 This can help us to do analytical work more conveniently as we can refer to the automatically plotted graphs. <BR><P>